linyuanxs/auto_tooth_arrangement/README.md

 3.pytorch3D 0.7.4
 # Train
 python main.py
+# Difficult issues:
+1.Orthodontics: The collision between teeth is undoubtedly a crucial point, and what constraints should be established to 100% avoid tooth collisions in the dental alignment results.
+The occlusion and coverage between teeth are all worth in-depth consideration.
+2. I hope to have like-minded friends to discuss together.
+Leave QQ for easy communication.
 # License and Citation
 1.Without permission, the design concept of this model shall not be used for commercial purposes, profit seeking, etc.